-New Residential Building Permits: June Count Beats Forecast
+New Residential Building Permits: July Count Below Expectations

-The U.S. Census Bureau and the Department of Housing and Urban Development have now published their findings for May new residential building permits.
-The latest reading of 1.161M was an increase over 1.138M in May and above the Investing.com forecast of 1.150M.
+The U.S. Census Bureau and the Department of Housing and Urban Development have now published their findings for July new residential building permits.
+The latest reading of 1.152M was a slight decrease over a revised 1.153M in June and below the Investing.com forecast of 1.160M.

 Here is the opening of this morning's monthly report:

 Privately-owned housing units authorized by building permits in July were at a seasonally adjusted annual rate of 1,152,000.
 This is 0.1 percent (±1.2%)* below the revised June rate of 1,153,000, but is 0.9 percent (±1.5%)* above the July 2015 estimate of 1,142,000.

 Single-family authorizations in July were at a rate of 711,000; this is 3.7 percent (±1.4%) below the revised June figure of 738,000.
 Authorizations of units in buildings with five units or more were at a rate of 411,000 in July. [link to report]

 Here is the complete historical series, which dates from 1960.
 Because of the extreme volatility of the monthly data points, a 6-month moving average has been included.

 Here is the data with a simple population adjustment.
 The Census Bureau's mid-month population estimates show substantial growth in the US population since 1960.
 Here is a chart of housing starts as a percent of the population.
 We've added a linear regression through the monthly data to highlight the trend.